 LSBE Departments and Buildings

-LSBE was first housed in its own building in the summer of 1981.
-The first classes met in the then new building in September of 1981.
-The building was designed to serve a student population of approximately 1,200, though the actual enrollment at the time the building was first occupied was 1,466.
-The building provided space on two levels to house the School’s administrative units and classrooms.
+LSBE was first housed in its own building in the summer of 1981 and was opened to classes that September.
+Though the building was designed to serve a student population of approximately 1,200, the actual enrollment in 1981 was 1,466.
+Two levels in the school provided space to house the School’s administrative units, faculty offices, and classrooms.

 By fall 2002, enrollments had swelled to 1,672.
-The growing number of students, faculty, and staff, as well as a need for modern teaching spaces, initiated the discussions for building a new, state-of-the-art building for the School.
-A generous gift from Joel and Sharon Labovitz in 2002 helped support the construction of a new building for LSBE.
-Faculty and staff moved into the new building in the summer of 2008.
-The 76,260 square feet building was LEED-certified at the gold level.
+The growing number of students, faculty, and staff, as well as a need for modern teaching spaces, initiated discussions for a new, state-of-the-art building for the School.
+A generous gift from Joel and Sharon Labovitz in 2002 helped support the construction of a new building—named in honor of the Labovitzs.
+In the summer of 2008, faculty and staff moved into the 76,260-square-foot building that through its sustainable design and construction had attained a gold level LEED certification from the U.S. Green Building Council.
 Spread across three floors, the building has ample natural light, varied classroom configurations, state-of-the-art technology, and easy access to the rest of the campus.

-LSBE has had five deans and two acting deans.
+LSBE has had five deans and three acting/interim deans.
 Dr. Hyung K. Kim served as an acting dean from 1974-75.
 During this period, the School experienced rapid growth in its enrollments.

-LSBE’s first regular-appointment dean was Dr. Robert S. Hancock who served from 1975-77.
-He came from the Department of Management Studies where he was a professor of Marketing.
+LSBE’s first regular-appointed dean, Dr. Robert S. Hancock, professor of Marketing from the Department of Management Studies, served in that role from 1975-77.
 Dr. Hancock was instrumental in establishing the School’s MBA Program.

 Dr. David A. Vose, an economist by training, served as the dean from 1977 to 1992.
 Prior to assuming this role, Dr. Vose served as UMD’s Vice Provost for Academic Administration.
-He also chaired the Building Committee, which oversaw the construction of the School’s first building, and he was also responsible for the creation of the Center for Economic Development (CED).
+He also chaired the Building Committee, which oversaw the construction of the School’s first building, and he played a major role in the creation of UMD’s Center for Economic Development (CED).

 From 1992 to 1994, Dr. Thomas B. Duff served as the acting dean.
-He was called upon to serve again in this role for one more year (1997-98).
+He was called upon to serve again for another year in 1997-98.
 Dr. Duff played a primary role in helping attain AACSB International accreditation for the School.

-Dr. Rodrigo J. Lievano came to UMD from the University of Hartford, CT to serve as LSBE’s next dean from 1994 to 1997.
-He was responsible for reorganizing the Committee and Governance Structure of the School in a way that helped faculty and administration focus on matters critical to obtaining AACSB International accreditation.
+Dr. Rodrigo J. Lievano came to UMD from the University of Hartford, Connecticut, to serve as LSBE’s next dean from 1994 to 1997.
+He was responsible for reorganizing the Committee and Governance Structure of the School in a way that helped faculty and administration focus on matters critical to accreditation.